arttusulkonen/paddletracker/docs/blueprint.md

 ### E. AI Assistant

 **File:** `functions/src/index.ts`
-The server-side AI handler `aiSaveMatch` implements the **exact same logic** as the client-side `elo.ts`.
-It fetches the room configuration, determines the mode/K-factor, and applies the appropriate math before writing to the database.
+The server-side AI handler `aiSaveMatch` implements the **exact same logic** as `recordMatch`.
+It parses natural language input into structured match data and then applies the standard ELO math logic.